jesselbustamante03-lab/Finalproject/README.md

     -Manage Account (validate)

 7. Logout
+   -To securely end your session:
+   -Locate the Logout button at the bottom of the sidebar -Click Logout
+   -The system will:
+   -Terminate your current session
+   -Redirect you to the Login page

+You must sign in again to access the system
 Click the Logout button at the bottom of the sidebar to securely end the session and return to the Login page.

 👥 Meet the Team (Group 7)